-This course covers late Renaissance and Baroque prose and poetry.
-The writings of John Milton are central to the course, but the Metaphysical and Cavalier schools of poetry are also addressed.
+This course studies late Renaissance and Baroque prose and poetry.
+Emphasis is placed on the great devotional poets and Milton.
 Prerequisite: ENG 123.

-ENG 343 The American Novel (3 hours, fall odd years) The course traces the development of novel formats in American literary history from Romanticism through the modern era.
+ENG 343 The American Novel (3 hours, fall odd years)

+The course traces the development of novel formats in American literary history from Romanticism through the modern era.
 Interdisciplinary frameworks will allow students to understand the socio-intellectual ramifications of works covered in the class.
 Prerequisite: ENG 123.

-ENG 353 Jane Austen (3 hours, fall even years) The seminar examines the historical, moral, and spiritual implications of Jane Austen's major novels.
+ENG 353 Jane Austen (3 hours, fall even years)

+The seminar examines the historical, moral, and spiritual implications of Jane Austen's major novels.
 Course assignments will help students analyze the vitalized universal themes that cause Jane Austen's writings to achieve lasting aesthetic value in the literary canon.
 Prerequisite: ENG 123.

-ENG 363 The Victorian Novel (3 hours, spring odd years) This course covers the major Victorian novelists, especially in relation to the new and developing genres of the Gothic novel, the science fiction novel, and children's literature.
+ENG 363 The Victorian Novel (3 hours, spring odd years) This course studies major Victorian novelists in relation to Victorian intellectual, religious, and social life.
 Prerequisite: ENG 123.